 As an alternate approach, you can implement your own version of ping by adding a -ping option to measure the time in your web client to perform the TCP connect().
-To do so, you need to use the gettimeofday() call to determine the time prior to your call to connect() and another timing call after the connect has completed.
+The gettimeofday() systems call can be used to determine and record the time prior to your call to connect() and to determine the time after connect() has completed.
 The difference between these two times is an estimate of the RTT.
 You should print the RTT value in milliseconds (you will have to do conversion from the second and microsecond fields used by gettimeofday()).

-Once you have this option implemented, you should identify ten Web servers from around the U.S. and the world.
-You should then use the -ping option of your client to make at least 20 measurements for each server.
-Once you have gathered the data, construct a table listing each server tested along with the minimum, maximum, median and mean ping time measured for each.
-Include this table in a brief report included with your project.
+Once the -ping option is implemented, identify five Web servers from around the U.S. and five additional Web servers from around the world (and outside the US).
+Use the -ping option of your client to make at least 20 measurements for each server.
+After gathering this data, construct a table listing each server tested along with the minimum, maximum, median and mean ping time measured for each.
+Include this table in a brief report submitted with Program 2.
 This portion of the project is worth an additional five points.

-TCP Packet Pattern
+TCP Packet Patterns